johnpapa/cloud-coding-with-codespaces/README.md

      "id": 40,
      "name": "Hot Peppers",
-     "description": "8 oz package of hot peppers", "quantity": 1,
+     "description": "8 oz package of hot peppers", "quantity": 320,
      "imageClass": "fas fa-pepper-hot fa-3x"
    }
    ```

 1. Now commit these changes.
-1. You want to see the application run to make sure the hot peppers are displayed, so you press `<F5>` to run and debug the app.
+1. You want to see the application run to make sure the hot peppers are displayed, so you open press `F1` and enter the command `View: Open Terminal` intending to build and run the app.
+Uh oh, there is no terminal!

    > So far we've been working entirely with the files in the browser.
 But now you need compute power to run the app and debug it.
 You can seamlessly transition from **github.dev** to the full power of compute in the cloud.
 Let's see how.

 1. Press the button `Continue Working On ...` and then select `Create New CodeSpace` to be transitioned to Codespaces.

    > The browser refreshes and you're now working with compute resources which allow you to run, debug, and use the terminal all with the environment you need in the cloud.
-It even ran `npm install` to install your dependencies!
-Let's debug your app.
+It even ran `npm install` to install your dependencies, built and ran your app!

    > Note: You're using the default devcontainer for Node.js.
 You can create a custom devcontainer, by following the link in the terminal comments.
 But that's for another day.